 Signs of Emotional Abuse of the Elderly

 The National Center on Elder Abuse lists sudden, unexplained behavioral changes, such as emotional withdrawal and silence around caretakers, as red flags or symptoms of emotional abuse and psychological abuse.
-Other emotional elder abuse symptoms include:
+Other emotional elder abuse symptoms, vulnerabilities, and warning signs include:

 - Changes in outgoingness and levels of interaction with staff and other residents, reluctance to talk to adults

 - Nervousness in general or around potential abusers